OHNLP/MedTator/README.md

 - Added function for customizing sample text
 - Added changelog information on UI
+- Added sorting for corpus token list in statistics
 - Added tag details for corpus summary in statistics
 - Updated the visual design for corpus summary in statistics
 - Updated the color encoding for annotated tags in statistics